ccri/cloud-local/README.md

 # cloud-local

 Cloud-local is a collection of bash scripts to set up a single-node cloud on on your desktop, laptop, or NUC.
 Performance expectations are to be sufficient for testing things like map-reduce ingest, converters in real life with real files, and your own geoserver/iterator stack.
 This setup is preconfigured to run YARN so you can submit command line tools mapreduce jobs to it.
-Currently localhost ssh is NOT required so it will work on a NUC.
+Currently localhost ssh is *not* required so it will work on a NUC.

 ## Getting Started